beartype/plum/README.md

 This can be convenient, but it could also be undesirable, because it means that anyone can attach new behaviour to your functions.
-To keep you functions private, you can create new dispatchers:
+To keep your functions private, you can create new dispatchers:

 **package/\_\_init\_\_.py**